Rule on Witnesses – What it Really Means

 Brien Roche

 I am sometimes amazed with the varying takes that Judges have of the Rule on Witnesses.
 I have seen the Rule applied so that counsel is not allowed to communicate with any witness or party once that person has been put on the witness stand.
-For instance, the Rule was applied to forbid counsel from even speaking to respective clients once the client had begun testifying.
+In one instance, the Rule was applied to forbid counsel from even speaking to respective clients once the client had begun testifying.

 The Purpose of the Rule on Witnesses